neondatabase/website/content/docs/manage/project-access.md

 ---
-title: Project access
+title: Manage project access
-subtitle: Learn about granting access to a Neon project to other Neon user accounts
+subtitle: Learn about granting access to your Neon project
 enableTableOfContents: true
 ---

 The [Neon Pro Plan](/docs/introduction/pro-plan) allows you to share a Neon project with other Neon users.
 This feature is not available on the [Neon Free Tier](/docs/introduction/free-tier).

-Sharing a project with another Neon user account grants that user full access to your Neon project.
+Sharing a project with another Neon user grants that user full access to your Neon project.
 The users you share a project with are able to perform any action you can perform in your Neon project, with the exception of deleting the project.
 For example, users you share a project with are able to:

 - Create and delete branches
 - Create and delete databases